-Order of reaction Μ lolecularity of reaction 1.
-It can be fractional as well as zero.
-1. It is always a whole number.
+Order of reaction N laboration 1.
+It can be fractional as 1. lolecularity of reaction It is always a whole well as zero. number.
 It cannot be zero or fractional.
 2. It can be determined experimentally only.
 2. It can be calculated by simply adding the molecules of the slowest step.
 3. It is applicable to elementary as well as complex reactions.
 3. It is applicable only to elementary reactions.
 For a complex reaction, molecularity of the slowest step is same as the overall order of reaction.
 4. It cannot be obtained from balanced or stoichiometric equation.
 4 It can be obtained.
 5 It is changed when one reactant is taken in large excess 5 It undergoes no change.